-Keeping your ducks in a row is an old expression for sure but some expressions are useful and timeless.
-Photographing wildlife is complex and involves a process with many individual steps or “ducks” to keep in sequence if you want the best outcome.
-Most people who haven’t tried wildlife photography think you just walk out the front door, take a photo of an animal and put it online, mainly because these days with smart phones that’s how most photographs are taken.
-People who photograph wildlife regularly for business or pleasure know it’s a bit more complicated than that.
-In order to produce an average wildlife photo you could plan to just get lucky once in a while but to produce good quality wildlife photos consistently, they have to be preceded by a significant amount of study and preparation, as well as a multistep post processing routine.
+Keeping your ducks in a row is an old expression for sure but some expressions remain useful and are timeless.
+Photographing wildlife is complex and involves a process with many individual steps or “ducks” to keep in sequence if you want to achieve the best outcome.
+Most people who haven’t tried wildlife photography before think you just walk out the front door, take a photo of an animal, and put it online, perhaps because these days with smartphones that’s exactly how most photographs are taken.
+Those of us who photograph wildlife regularly for business or pleasure know it’s a bit more complicated than that.
+To produce your average random wildlife photo you could just depend on getting lucky once in a while but to produce good quality wildlife photos consistently, they have to be preceded by a significant amount of study and preparation, as well as a multistep post-processing routine.
 Photographing Ducks is fun and is a good way to illustrate the multiple steps that are involved.
 Lets’ take a look at how I like to keep my ducks in a row while photographing ducks.

 Getting the actual ducks in a row.

 Before the shutter is pressed for the first time there are a few “ducks” I like to line up to improve my chances of getting a great photo.
 While we will be discussing ducks in this blog, you could easily apply these principles to any species you wish to pursue and photograph.

 #1.
 It sounds silly but you must start by Identifying a location in your area likely to have ducks.
 Ducks live on water and without it, you won’t find any ducks.
 Living in West Texas we are fortunate that we live along the central flyway used by a significant number of migrating ducks.
 Find a park with a pond or any body of water and there will usually be ducks.
 Wild ducks are preferable to domesticated ducks because of their variety and tendency to be active but any duck will do.